-Erika Girardi’s Marriage Is Pulled Into Question On ‘RHOBH’
+Erika Girardi’s Marriage Is Called Into Question On ‘RHOBH’

 Erika Girardi’s marriage becomes a hot topic for her co-stars on tonight’s new episode of The Real Housewives of Beverly Hills.

-After arriving back home in Los Angeles from a cast trip to Tokyo, Dorit Kemsley chats with her husband about the events of the trip over a couple of drinks and quickly, their conversation turned to Erika Girardi, 45, and her attorney husband, Tom Girardi, 77.
+After arriving back home in Los Angeles from a cast trip to Tokyo, Dorit Kemsley chatted with her husband about the events of the trip over a couple of drinks.
+Quickly, their conversation turned to Erika Girardi, 45, and her attorney husband, Tom Girardi, 77.

 “PK, she’s telling me, ‘You call my husband to apologize and I want your husband to call my husband to apologize,'” Kemsley explains to her husband in a sneak peek shared by Bravo TV.

-“Why would I call [Erika Girardi’s] husband?” he responds.
+“Why would I call [Erika Girardi’s] husband?” he responded.
 “She should call her husband because she doesn’t see him very often.
 Check in… ‘How are you doing Tom?’
 It’s been six months.”

 Earlier this month, Erika Girardi’s marriage was targeted by a report which suggested her husband had been caught with another woman.
 According to a report by All About the Real Housewives, Tom was allegedly seen “getting very close with a gorgeous blonde” during a dinner at the Polo Lounge in Beverly Hills at the end of February.